 Phaeomelanin Intensity

-Phaeomelanin have shades from white to yellow to red.
+The phaeomelanin in an agouti pattern can have any shade from white to yellow to red.

-Keeshonds or Pepper-And-Salt Schnauzers are common examples of agouti with low red intensity.
+Keeshonds or pepper-and-salt Schnauzers provide good examples of agouti with low red intensity.

 Agouti & Countershading

-Countershading (or Urajiro in Japanese dog breeds) causes the belly, throat, muzzle, and eyebrows to express a paler shade of phaeomelanin than the rest of the coat.
+Countershading (or Urajiro in Japanese dog breeds) causes the ventral area (belly, throat, chest, cheeks, eyebrows) to express a paler shade of phaeomelanin than seen on the dorsal surface.

 In some breeds, these lighter areas have very defined borders and can turn almost white.